-Paul Atchley asks an important question regarding teaching a large class: How does a teacher offer meaningful instruction in a large lecture class?
+Paul Atchley, former KU psychology professor and current Dean of Undergraduate Studies at the University of South Florida, asks an important question regarding teaching a large class: How does a teacher offer meaningful instruction in a large lecture class?
 Faculty members who teach large classes face other issues, as well, such as:

 - Are there ways to reduce student anonymity?

 - How can I make a large class interactive, so that it’s more than just lecture?

 - How can I encourage student writing in large classes?

 - What types of tests are feasible in large classes?

 By browsing the information on this page, you will find responses to each of these questions.
 Although every class has its own interpersonal dynamic, at CTE we understand and appreciate that teaching classes with large enrollment numbers can provide particular challenges.
 We hope this webpage helps you to confront those challenges with confidence.

 As Dr. Smith of the KU Ecology and Evolutionary Biology Department explains, “large classes present a special teaching challenge.
 Making consistent eye contact while lecturing is much more difficult, except with students in the first few rows, and the likelihood of students using their laptops for instant messaging and Web surfing (rather than taking notes) is greatly enhanced.
 How do you keep a large classroom audience engaged and actively interested in material?
 My solution to this dilemma in Biology 152 reflects two key goals derived from my own early classroom experiences with Clark Bricker, who for decades excelled at teaching large sections of introductory Chemistry at KU.